 Which integration option should I choose?

-Use Zapier or Make if you want to connect Superchat to a tool that isn’t available as a native integration, or if you want to build flexible workflows without coding (e.g. filters, multi-step automations).
+Use Zapier or Make if you want to build flexible workflows with tools without coding (e.g. filters, multi-step automations), or if you want to connect Superchat to a tool that isn’t available as a native integration.

 Use the Public API if you need a fully custom integration, want to connect Superchat to an internal system, or require advanced control that no-code platforms cannot provide.
-This option requires an API key and technical setup.
+This method usually requires an API key, a Bearer token, or an OAuth access token.

 What you need for an integration